Canines up to 7 inches long!

 The scientists concluded this because the large teeth could be easily broken if used to grab and hold.
 This creature could use its front claws and forearms to wrestle an animal down and then bite its neck to rip open its throat.
 Most of the saber-toothed tiger fossils found have their teeth intact so this led to the conclusion of using a fatal bite as the hunting method.

-We know this from the fossil evidence.
-The fossils show that many got old.
+The fossils show that many smilodons lived long, healthy lives.
 Some recovered from injuries that would have prevented hunting, like broken bones.
 This meant another saber-toothed tiger helped them to get food during advanced age or recovery from an injury.
 They were vicious killers; nevertheless, they took good care of their own.

 This creature lived in the areas where its prey lived.
 This included all the areas that plant-eating animals liked such as forests, shrubby areas, and grasslands.
 It must have employed the strategy of hiding near a watering spot to catch its prey unawares when the prey came up for a drink.